DreamChaser128/IUUR-for-Multi-Agent-Reinforcement-Learning/README.md

 Installation method and dependency package versions are the same as MAPPDG:

-- To experimental environment install: cd into the root directory and type pip install -e .
+- To experimental environment install: cd into the root directory(multiagent-particle-envs-master) and type pip install -e .
 - Known dependencies: Python (3.5.4), OpenAI gym (0.10.5), tensorflow (1.8.0), numpy (1.14.5)

 ## 4. Results